Tax-free money for travel therapists? Sign me up!

 You are a speech therapist.
 Or a physical therapist.
 Or an occupational therapist.
 Whatever you are, you are amazing.
 Helping people that aren’t always so eager to be helped.
-Then one day you start thinking about travel sonography.
-Or any kind of travel therapy.
-You’ve heard of it from co-workers, you follow a few travel therapy pages on Facebook, but man it’s a little confusing.
+Then one day you start thinking about travel therapy.
+You’ve heard about it from co-workers, you follow a few travel therapy pages on Facebook, but man it’s a little confusing.
 You know travel therapists make more money than staff therapists.
 And you’ve even heard they make money that is not taxed.
 But why?
 And how?
 Is it too good to be true, or is this real life?

 Travel therapists who earn tax-free money follow certain rules to be able to receive that benefit.
 The rules are grey.
 Not black and white.
 The rules confuse companies, travel therapists, and other professions that travel too.
 They are grey because there have not been enough federal court cases to tell us in black and white terms that “this is exactly how you do this”.
 So we take suggestions.
 The IRS has some suggestions.
 And they are worded in such a way that companies and tax experts all might interpret them ever-so-slightly differently.
 And no one has been proven right or wrong (yet).
 But there are some pretty standard guidelines out there for travel therapists that we can follow to stay safer in case of an audit.

 A travel therapist must have a tax home

 This is not always the same as your permanent residence.
 So as a travel therapist, it can get kind of confusing where yours is, right?
 A typical tax home for a typical person is easy.
 It’s where your primary workplace is.
 Where you make the majority of your income.
 Most humans in this world live and make their income from one place.
 But alas, we travelers are not typical.
 We are changing the game a bit by traveling away from our homes and making income in many places throughout the year.